winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 #### Vowel Omission

 A quick note on the default _a_ sound in Hindi.
 We will follow the convention of ommiting the vowel in these strokes.
-So, for example a syllable that consists of consonant-defaul_a_sound-consonant will be stroked using just the left hand side and right hand side consonant.
-However, when the default _a_ vowel sound begins or ends a syllable/word, it will be included in the stroke.
+So, for example a syllable that consists of consonant-defaul_a_sound-consonant or consonant-default_a_sound will be stroked using just the left hand side, ommiting the vowel stroke, and the right hand side consonant if required.
+However, when the default _a_ vowel sound begins a syllable/word or ends a word, it will be included in the stroke.

 #### Base